SAP-samples/teched2025-DT265/exercises/ex3/README.md

 In this exercise, you will create a tentant extension *Caterer* to select a caterer for a poetry slam in the Poetry Slam Manager of your customer.

-> Note: Some steps are required to enable extensibility in the base application *Poetry Slam Manager*.
-You can get more details in chapter [Enable Consumer-Specific Extensions](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md) of the Partner Reference Application.

 ## Exercise 2.1 Sub Exercise 1 Description

 After completing these steps you will have created...